 Lately I’d been toying with the idea that when you find something you are willing to fail at publicly, that’s what you really should be doing with your life, what you really want to be doing with your life.
 In those early uncomfortable moments, that’s where we emerge from our comfort zones.
 That’s where personal growth comes hard and fast.
 That’s where personal satisfaction peaks, in affirmation of the adage that you get out of something what you put into it.

 I have experienced it myself in the early days of my racing career, and here again lately it seems.
 You have to walk before you can run.
 I had seen it several years ago when my daughter and son were younger and involved in ballet, and taekwondo.
 They struggled at first, of course, like everyone, and then again and again later on as they stretched their boundaries of what was possible.
-Conveniently enough, just a few days ago I came across a video from my favorite intellectual Dr. Jordan Peterson, and he sort of closed the loop on the whole idea of failing publicly.
+Conveniently enough, just a few days ago I came across a video from Dr. Jordan Peterson — who is credible when he stays in his lane — and he sort of closed the loop on the whole idea of failing publicly.

 In the clip he said, “I’ve done a lot of different things in my life, and I’ve always felt like a complete idiot when I started doing them.”
 For the purposes of this discussion, HPDE and racing are certainly things that are not difficult to fail at publicly.
 Here in my region in SoCal, if you drop two wheels off at Buttonwillow Raceway, there’s no hiding it.
 The dust gives you away, and your errors are as public as can be.
 The bigger the cloud, the more egregious your mistake.